 If you are lucky enough to be in Auckland in late spring to early autumn, head to the fragrant and vibrant Parnell Rose Gardens.
 Over 5,000 roses bloom annually in the park, also known as the Dove-Myer Robinson Park.
-The roses begin to bloom in October and are masterpieces of nature by mid-November for the annual Festival of Roses, which celebrated 25 years in 2018.
+The roses begin to bloom in October and are masterpieces of nature by mid-November for the annual Parnell rose festival, which will celebrate 29 years in 2022.

-Featuring both new and old rose varieties, the gardens are a highlight in Auckland’s oldest neighbourhood of Parnell.
+Featuring both new and old rose varieties, the gardens are a highlight in Parnell, Auckland’s oldest neighbourhood.
 An eclectic mix, some of the flowers have been bred by internationally celebrated rose breeders.

 Getting to Dove-Myer Robinson Park